Fighting Against Our Brain’s Bias To Negativity

 Keep a journal or set aside some time for quiet contemplation.

-Talking things out with a friend, particularly when you’re struggling with something negative that you’ve having a hard time getting past is another great idea.
+Talking things out with a friend, particularly when you’re struggling with something negative that you’ve had a hard time getting past is another great idea.

 Above all, do what you can to outweigh the negativity with the good stuff.